France hero image

 Loire Valley & Central France

-• Tours or Amboise base for château tours (Chambord, Chenonceau), vineyard tastings, and abbey concerts.
+• Base in Tours or Amboise for château visits (Chambord, Chenonceau), vineyard tastings, and abbey concerts.

-• Leverage monastic guesthouses or château salons for fundraising dinners.
+• Monastic guesthouses or château salons work well for fundraising dinners.

 • Connect with humanitarian partners or faith-based NGOs in the region.